Here be a popular stop-off spot on the western banks of Loch Lomond and the car park could serve Glasgow Airport.

 The hourly rate's not quite as extortionate so, small change at the ready, barge past the pensioners and head straight for the Coach House Coffee Shop.

-The faded awards are a little, well, faded but a new one would be given tomorrow because their scones are the size of small turtles and the seasoning of the soup is right on the salt.
+The faded awards are a little, well, faded, but a new one would be given tomorrow because their scones may have shrunkflated from the size of small turtles, but the seasoning of the soup is still right on the salt.

-When you're ready to walk all of that off, there used to be a Visitor Centre at the far end of the car park pointing you to several gentle trails into the local woodland but you'll need to improvise, these days.
+When you're ready to walk all that off, there used to be a visitor centre at the far end of the car park pointing to several gentle trails into the local woodland, but it's since closed so you'll need to improvise, these days.

 Remember Eddie Colquhoun, the uncompromising Sheffield Utd. defender from the 70s?
 No?
-You've clearly never had a football sticker album then.
+Then you've clearly never had a football sticker album?

 Well, this is bang in the middle of Clan Colquhoun country and current Clan Chief, Sir Malcolm of Luss, no less, presides over the operation of the Luss Estates Company.

-They own everything that you will see and do around here and these small, traditional stone cottages are now mostly holiday homes so you won't be finding them on Zoopla™ anytime soon.
+They own everything you will see and do around here and these small, traditional stone cottages are now mostly holiday homes so won't be found on Zoopla™ anytime soon.

-Parking in the village became a bit of a problem so they come with their own traffic cones now and just about enough room inside to swing one.
+Parking in the village became a bit of a problem so they come with their own traffic cones and just about room inside to swing one.

 Despite the spelling, Colquhoun is pronounced 'Ka-Hoon', which is handy, no doubt, for the busloads of Japanese visitors.
-Gaelic pronunciation is presumably difficult enough for them already, especially over there in Inveraray.
+Gaelic pronunciation is presumably difficult enough already, especially over there in Inveraray.

-The duvets can't be vouched for but the resident Highland coos in the next field are an attraction even if they repeatedly refuse to come close enough for a photograph.
+The duvets can't be vouched for but the resident Highland coos in the next field are an attraction even if they repeatedly refuse to come hither for a photograph.

 Well, that was until 2019 when they decided, one shown, to grace with their presence by grazing by the road.
 Awww, I'm going to call you Eddie, yeah, Eddie Coo-hoon, eh?

-This place used to go by the name Clachan Dubh or the 'dark village' because the surrounding hills can make sundown appear an hour or so earlier here.
+The place used to go by the name Clachan Dubh or the 'dark village' because the surrounding hills can make sundown appear an hour-or-so earlier here.

-They don't help during a rainy daytime, neither, most previous visits could be described as '40 Watt' but no such problem today down at the beach and pier on Loch Lomond.
+They don't help during a rainy daytime, neither, most previous visits could be described as '40 Watt' but no such problem today down at the pier and, erm, beach on Loch Lomond.

 Ben Lomond in the background is one of the main offenders and is Scotland's southernmost Munro, a Scottish mountain of 3,000 foot and rising.
-This one still sports snow in May and there are 282 Munros with obsessive outdoor types trying to bag the lot.
+It still sports snow in May and there are 282 Munros with obsessive outdoor types trying to bag the lot.

-Don't be deceived by the modest-looking hills, they're the first to feel any rain from the west and conditions can turn just like that.
+Don't be deceived by the modest-looking hills behind, they're the first to feel any rain from the west and conditions can turn just like that.

 For the more adventurous among you, take the bridge over the A82 for a rugged afternoon following the...
 Faerie Trail.